-If you got vaccinated in another province or country or with a non-Health Canada-approved vaccine, please fill out this form prior to coming to a drop-in for your vaccine.
+If you got vaccinated in another province or country or with a non-Health Canada-approved vaccine, please fill out this form prior to coming for your vaccine.
 Please bring your proof of vaccination with you on the day of your appointment.

 - Can I get a dose of a different vaccine than my other dose(s)?